eatnumber1/russ.har.mn/index.markdown

 ramblings by me about myself or other things.
 Look if you want to.

 +-- {.section}
+# Academics
+The main focus of my work at the moment is the completion of my studies at the [Rochester Institute of Technology](http://www.rit.edu/) which I attend as a full-time student and hope to complete my studies at the end of February, 2012.
+=--

++-- {.section}
 # Code
 The vast majority of my work can be found at my [GitHub](https://github.com/eatnumber1) page.
 What you can see below is the five